jwplayer/applicaster-docs/live/broadcast-live-events.md

 ## Introduction
 JW Player offers different types of live services:
-- Broadcast Live 24x7
+- Broadcast Live Events (With Broadcast Live Standalone)
-- Broadcast Live Events
+- Broadcast Live Events (With Broadcast Live SaaS)
 - Instant Live

-This article describes how to implement Broadcast Live Events with Applicaster Zapp.
+This article describes how to implement Broadcast Live Events (SaaS) with Applicaster Zapp.
 The article describes how to build
 - a shelf with *live and upcoming* items
 - a shelf with historical streams: *video on demand*
-- a page that groups multiple events streams on a single page
+- a page that groups multiple events streams on a single screen

 And takes into account transitioning feeds from upcoming to live to vod